 AUTHOR PROFILE: Linda Grinnell Merrick, NP-BC is a board-certified nurse practitioner at the University of Rochester Medical Center in Rochester, New York.

-Earn 2.75 hours of continuing nursing contact hours, including 2.0 pharmacotherapeutic contact hours, by completing the education in our Rheumatology Nurse Practice Course: Doing the Most for Our Patients with Rheumatoid Arthritis.
-Take the Course!
+Earn 2.75 hours of continuing nursing contact hours, including 2.0 pharmacotherapeutic contact hours, by completing this course: Rheumatology Nurse Practice Course: Doing the Most for Our Patients with Rheumatoid Arthritis